kshamza/InvoGen/README.md

 ## Lessons Learned
 * Unclear Specifications can lead to very complicated design and implementation challenges.
-* Need to do a better job at commitiing more to GitHub and less offline work.
+* Need to do a better job at committing more to GitHub and less offline work.
-* While searching for answers to some of challenges, found a lot of discussion about NetBeans IDE.
+* While searching for answers to a few challenges, found a lot of discussion about NetBeans IDE.
 It seems to be more of a drag and drop.